twistedcubic/attention-rank-collapse/README.md

 [Yihe Dong](https://yihedong.me/), [Jean-Baptiste Cordonnier](http://jbcordonnier.com/), [Andreas Loukas](https://andreasloukas.blog/).

 In this work, we find that pure attention decays in rank doubly exponentially with respect to depth.
 We analyze how MLPs and skip connections counteract this decay.
-[Our paper contains further details](ARXIV link) TODO.
+[Our paper contains further details](ARXIV link).
 This repository contains the code for our experiments.

 <p>
 <img src="paths_short.png"  width="550" >